Canadian Celebrities with the Highest Number of Fake Instagram Followers

 Justin Bieber – 282.6 Million Followers (26.75% Fake)

-The Canadian celebrity with the largest Instagram fan base on our list is Justin Bieber – 282.6M followers.
-This is higher than all other celebrities on our list combined, excluding The Weeknd.
+The Canadian celebrity with the largest Instagram fan base on our list is Justin Bieber – 282.6 million followers.
+This exceeds the combined totals of every other celebrity on our list except The Weeknd.
 With such an immense number of account holders, 26.75% of whom are assessed as fake, an engagement rate of 1.36% is an excellent score.
-A lot can be said about the grounds for Bieber’s success, but we will mention just two – exceptional talent and openness to the public.
+Much can be said about the reasons for Bieber’s success, but we will mention just two – exceptional talent and openness with the public.

 Drake – 133.3 Million Followers (26.46% Fake)

 Fourth in the ranking, with 26.46% fake followers out of 133 million, is the world-famous rapper Drake.
-He is one of the most acclaimed artists in the selection, with 5 Grammy Awards and 34 Billboard Music Awards (an all-time record).
+He is one of the most acclaimed artists in the selection, with five Grammy Awards and 34 Billboard Music Awards (an all-time record).

 The Weeknd – 133.3 Million Followers (26.14% Fake)